CORA HILTON

 - Queer

-I’m an Accredited member of the BACP, and over nearly a decade in this field, I've worked with all sorts of folk exploring all sorts of challenges.
-There are some commonalities in who often finds me: I have particular experience of working with creatives, people with a background of high achieving and perfectionism, people in high-pressured careers (including the legal and tech industries), and people navigating IVF and queer parenting journeys.
+I've worked with all sorts of folk exploring all sorts of challenges.
+There are some commonalities in who often finds me: I have particular experience of working with creatives, people with a background of high achieving and perfectionism, people with a history of competitive sport, and people navigating IVF and queer parenting journeys.

 www.corahiltontherapy.com